Why Guilt Trips Can Be Relationship Killers

 - Let your partner know that you tend to be emotionally reactive to criticism and often experience it as hurtful—even when the criticism is valid.

 - Let your partner know that despite these automatic emotional reactions, you hear their complaint and want to address it.

 - Let your partner know you want them to understand that your (emotional) reaction is not meant to take the focus off their complaint.

 - Ask for a short break so you can calm down and organize your thoughts.

 - Return to the conversation when you can calmly express: A clear understanding of what their complaint was about; your thoughts and responses to their concerns; and why their criticism hurt your feelings.

-For much more about how guilt impacts our emotional health and our relationships check out Emotional First Aid: Practical Strategies for Treating Failure, Rejection, Guilt, and Other Everyday Psychological Injuries (Hudson Street Press, 2013).
+For much more about how guilt impacts our emotional health and our relationships check out Emotional First Aid: Healing Rejection, Guilt, Failure, and Other Everyday Hurts (Plume, 2014).